 All guests also have access to our outdoor rainforest shower/bath, and unlimited use of the group kitchen replete with refrigerator, gas range, propane-burning barbeque grill, laundry facilities and covered dining area.

-A 5-star bistro, a convenience store, hot tubs, massage therapy and kayak rentals are just a 1/2 mile walk down hill.
-Cafes, several banks, 2 post offices, a MacDonald's, an awesome grocery store and fruit stand, and the local Farmer's Market are all within 1 1/2 miles in either direction.
+Hot tubs, massage therapy, a convenience store, and kayak rentals are just a 1/2 mile down hill.
+Cafes, yoga classes, the New Thought Center, several banks, 2 post offices, a MacDonald's, an awesome grocery store and fruit stand, and the local Farmer's Market are all within 1 1/2 miles in either direction.

 On a case-by-case basis with consideration of availability, experience, compatibility, skills set, eagerness to contribute and enthusiasm for what we offer, volunteers with permanent residences elsewhere may apply on an extended basis to stay on property to stay on property for up to 180 days.